StevenHuang41/salary_prediction/README.md

 cd salary_prediction
 ./setup build
 ```
+`./setup build` will create .env.local and run `docker compose up --build`, which automatically installs packages, creates environment and runs the app.

 see `./setup --help` for further setup shell script imformations

 **Expected result:**
 ![setup build](./readme_images/setup_build.png)

-wait until all servers are successfully built
+wait until all servers are successfully built, and then click the URL in the next section

 ## 🚀 Usage